Sunday, June 2, 2024

 Sean's style may not work against everyone, but when it does, the other fighter melts like butter in the sun.
 It's like watching a lion hunt.
 He successfully walked down the guy who walked down Yoel Romero (who could probably walk down an actual lion).

 Editor's Note: Apparently one judge gave Costa four rounds.
 That's not even bad judging.
-It's just incorrect.
+It's just blatantly wrong.
 What fight was that guy watching?
 Was he high?

 But enough MMA math, on to the main event.